Learn How To Write The Best Illustrative Essay

 Or you may narrate the detailed story of Mark and Susan’s friendship and how they supported each other and sacrificed for one another through the thick and thins of life.

-Personalized stories and narrations affect the audience more than general stories and touchy and unique ideas are more appreciated and all more convincing to the audience.
+Personalized stories and narrations affect the audience more than general stories, and touchy and unique ideas are more appreciated and all more convincing to the audience.
 Always try to illustrate the truth with real life stories with a sentimental touch to convince your audience.

 10. Feel free to use the exemplifiers from the English grammar.
 All students must be aware of the several exemplifying words used in English composition and grammar.
-A short list of these is provided to make it clear for you where and how to use them.
+A short list of these is provided to make it clear to you where and how to use them.

 --For example, --Namely, --For instance, --like, --that is, --including and such as